ksobrenat32/boring-container/README.md

 # simple-container

-Some simple, but useful containerfiles and guides, they may not be the most secure configurations so remember to read the containerfiles and modify it to suit your needs
+Simple but useful containerfiles and guides, remember to read the containerfiles and modify it to suit your needs

-## Building your own image
+## Building a local image

 ```sh
 podman build -t image-name ./project/.